dashjoin/platform/dashjoin-docs/docs/ai-ml-integration.md

 ```

 To test the language model, create the following JSONata function (note that /model/ in the URL selects the
-model in the config file, also note that you can deploy multiple models into the container):
+model key in the config file, also note that you can deploy multiple models into the container):

 ```json
 {